kjgamis/lessons/html-forms-submitting-data.md

 ```<label for=" ">...</label>```

 - ```for``` attribute must match with ```id``` attribute of corresponding field
+- this is what the reader will see in the UI.
+It describes the data that will be in the input
+- you can wrap the label around the corresponding field to make the use experience better

 ```<textarea name=" " id=" "></textarea>```

 - ```name``` and ```id``` attributes
 - whitespace sensitive
+- the ```name``` corresponds to the attr_reader of the server

 ```
 <select name=" " id=" ">